Brigitte Klump: Life

-Klump grew up the third of five siblings in Groß-Linichen, then a small village between Stettin and Bromberg in Pomerania.
+Brigitte Klump grew up the third of five siblings in Groß-Linichen, then a small village between Stettin and Bromberg in Pomerania.
 Her father was a small-scale farmer and tradesman.
 With the intensification of ethnic cleansing during 1945 the family fled on a hospital train, ending up in Glöwen, which after May found itself in the Soviet occupation zone in what remained of Germany.
 In October 1949 the area under Soviet administration was relaunched as a stand-alone Soviet sponsored state with its economic and political structures consciously modeled on those in the Soviet Union.
 Klump's father participated in the land ownership reforms, taking on leadership of the Landwirtschaftliche Produktionsgenossenschaft (LPG Agricultural Production Cooperative) in Glöwen.

-She attended school in Havelberg, passing her school leaving exams (Abitur) in 1953, after which she worked in Berlin as a volunteer on the weekly newspaper "Der Freie Bauer" ("The free peasant").
+Klump attended school in Havelberg, passing her school leaving exams (Abitur) in 1953, after which she worked in Berlin as a volunteer on the weekly newspaper "Der Freie Bauer" ("The free peasant").
 In 1954 the paper's editorial management sent her to study at the Faculty of Journalism at Leipzig.
-The faculty, which at this time offered the only university level journalism courses in the country, was popularly known as "das rote Kloster" ("the red monastery").
+The faculty, which at this time offered the only university-level journalism courses in the country, was popularly known as "das rote Kloster" ("the red monastery").
 The faculty was surrounded by high walls which were lit up through the night.
-East German journalism student led privileged lives, well fed in an era of acute austerity, but their mail was censored and there were listening devices in the rooms.
+East German journalism students led privileged lives, well-fed in an era of acute austerity, but their mail was censored and there were listening devices in the rooms.
 The Ministry for State Security (Stasi) were omnipresent.
 Students were encouraged to spy and report on one another.
-Student contemporaries included Klaus Raddatz, Horst Pehnert and others who in the ensuring decades became senior political journalists in Germany's second one-party dictatorship.
+Student contemporaries included Klaus Raddatz, Horst Pehnert and others who in the ensuing decades became senior political journalists in Germany's second one- party dictatorship.

-In January 1956 Brigitte Klump was set to write a seminar paper entitled "Die Vulgarisierung der Literatur durch Bertolt Brecht" (roughly "The vulgarisation of literature by Bertolt Brecht").
+In January 1956, Klump was set to write a seminar paper entitled "Die Vulgarisierung der Literatur durch Bertolt Brecht" (roughly "The vulgarisation of literature by Bertolt Brecht").
 One of her tutors, Wieland Herzfelde, had published Brecht's work early in the dramatists' career and he arranged for an invitation from Brecht in order that a group of the Leipzig students might visit Brecht's theatre company at his theatre in Berlin.
-The university Culture Association organised a special train for 700 students to make the visit.
+The University Culture Association organized a special train for 700 students to make the visit.
 However, at the last minute the train had to be cancelled by the authorities on account of track maintenance.
 Klumpe later learned from a confidant that the train cancellation had been a calculated message to Bertolt Brecht, traditionally a hero of socialism, but increasingly viewed by the authorities as troublesome.
 Helene Weigel, who for many years had been both Brecht's wife and his business partner, saw to it that the party leadership paid for the cancelled production.
 In Leipzig Brigitte Klump found herself the focus of blame for the fiasco, forced to grow out of her political naivete rapidly, and becoming familiar with the Stasi methods involving spying, denunciations and mind games used to pressure East German journalists.